GuiTuring/TuringTest/UnifyIDTest/README.md

 The method to store secure images is to store encrypted images to internal storage on devices.

-Encrypt algorithm: AES
+Encryption algorithm: AES

-Encrypt key : generated and managed by KeyStore
+Encryption key : generated and managed by KeyStore

 ## What could be improved further